 A founding member of The Edwin Trio, a Baltimore-based chamber ensemble, Stefanie continues to be active in chamber music as a part of the Bennington Chamber Music Conference in Bennington, Vermont, and through performances in the New York City Bar Association’s Chamber Music Series.

 Stefanie maintains a private teaching studio in Flemington, New Jersey, serves as staff pianist at The College of New Jersey and is music director at Emanuel Lutheran Church in New Brunswick.
 She holds an MM degree in Collaborative Piano from Rutgers University and a B.A. in Piano Performance from the University of Maryland, Baltimore County, with a minor in Spanish.
 Stefanie lives in Highland Park, where her Persian cat, Sahara, rules the roost.

 Christina Rowntree, Co-President

 “Our chorus is a collection of lovely people with incredibly varied and accomplished backgrounds, who love to sing and are dedicated to making this chorus work,” she says.
-Having served two terms as treasurer and taken a break, Christina, has re-joined the board, this time as co-secretary.
+Having served two terms as treasurer and taken a break, Christina, has rejoined the board, first as co-secretary and now as co-president.
 “In a volunteer organization such as this, it is important that we each do our part so that the burden is not too large on any one of us.
 And having been on the board previously, I know that it is a way to get to know fellow choristers who you perhaps do not sit next to.
 I am in awe of many of them: their dedication and competence in doing what needs to be done to help this organization!”

 Irene Li, Vice President/Membership Director